 To this end the University of Maine and Harvard University will contribute ultra-high-resolution measurements of dust and other impurities using state-of-the-art laser based technology developed in the Climate Change Institute’s W. M. Keck Laser Ice Facility at the Climate Change Institute and a new historical geodatabase of the climate of pre-modern Europe from written sources, collected and analyzed at Harvard.

-The resulting record will allow the first detailed, ice core-based assessment of human-climate interactions during the last two millennia.
+The resulting records will allow the first detailed, ice core-based assessment of human-climate interactions during the last two millennia.
 The new technology is minimally destructive and will allow the permanent preservation of the new ice core record.
 The project is supported by a grant from the Arcadia Foundation.

 Photos by Nicole Spaulding